-For over 30 years, The Resurrection Project has been committed to its mission of creating community ownership, building community wealth, and serving as stewards of community assets in Chicago’s southwest neighborhoods.
+For more than 30 years, The Resurrection Project (TRP) has been committed to its mission of creating community ownership, building community wealth, and serving as stewards of community assets in Chicago’s southwest neighborhoods.

 In 1990, Chicago’s Pilsen neighborhood was blighted by neglect and violence.
 A small group of frustrated residents band together with the goal of restoring peace, safety, and prosperity to their community.
 Six local parishes contributed a total of $30,000 in seed money, and soon The Resurrection Project was established.